cm5168/StevensEE627/README.md

 teamName|Member1, Member2, Member3

-5. Run server
+5.Run server

 python 627.py

-6. The server is good to go!
+6.The server is good to go!